LaevusDexter/gwent-card-data/README.md

 # gwent-card-data
-Repository containing the card data for Gwent. (from 3th April 2021)
+Repository containing the text data for Gwent's cards. (from 3th April 2021)